 And it's another thing entirely to devise a strategy that reacts to those predictions.

-Property analysis isn’t black and white, yet some people believe they can predict markets and they tell you about (or sell you into) the next property “hot spot.”
+Yet some people believe they can predict markets and they tell you about (or sell you into) the next property “hot spot” or currently there are those telling you not to invest at all because we're about to go have a real estate crash.

 There's an important grey area, which is expecting certain events to occur without having an opinion on exactly when, where, why, or how.